 - White, Grey, Black, or Orange, Polo shirt or Oxford shirt.
-All shirts must have a collar - Black or Khaki Pants and/or knee length Skirts, Slacks, Skorts - Sweater Vest, Fleece, Blazer, or Vest (Must be solid black) may be worn - Black, White, Gray, Orange T-Shirts, or Black Sweatshirts and Pants or Shorts for Physical Education - Hooded shirts/sweaters (Hoodies) are allowed but hoods are not to be worn on the head while in the building.
+All shirts must have a collar - Black or Khaki Pants and/or knee length Skirts, Slacks, Skorts - Sweater Vest, Fleece, Blazer, or Vest (Must be solid black) may be worn - Black, White, Gray, Orange T-Shirts, or Black Sweatshirts and Pants or Shorts for Physical Education - Absolutely NO hooded sweatshirts will be allowed in the building.

 The district uniform policy will be enforced.
 Dress is the responsibility of parents and students.
 However, the school affirms that acceptable standards for students are predicated on decency, neatness, cleanliness, and safety.
 Dress for school must not distract from nor disrupt the education process.
-Clothing must be modest and appropriate\ for the school setting.
+Clothing must be modest and appropriate for the school setting.
 Unacceptable clothing includes (but is not limited) the following: